Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/shopify.md

 - **Email (default)**: Recommended when other platforms use the email and can’t hash it, and you are comfortable with the privacy implications.
 - **Hashed email**: The MD5 email hash is useful if you have other marketing platforms sending traffic where you know the email of the visitor (fore example, email marketing like Bronto or Marketo), but not their Shopify customer ID.

-## UTM Tracking
+## UTM tracking

-By default, the Shopify Plugin will automatically rely on Amplitude’s JavaScript SDK to pull UTM parameters from the referring URL and include them as user properties on all the relevant events:
+By default, the Shopify Plugin uses Amplitude’s JavaScript SDK to pull UTM parameters from the referring URL and include them as user properties on all the relevant events:

 - `includeGclid`: Gclid (Google Click Identifier) is a globally unique tracking parameter used by Google.
 If used, Google appends a unique parameter (for example, `?gclid=734fsdf3`) to URLs at runtime.
 By setting this to `true`, the SDK capture `initial_glid` and gclid as user properties.
 - `includeFbclid`: Fbclid (Facebook Click Identifier) is a globally unique tracking parameter used by Facebook.
 If used, Facebook appends a unique parameter (for example, `?fbclid=392foih3`) to URLs at runtime.
 By setting this to `true`, the SDK captures `initial_fblid` and `fbclid` as user properties.
 - `includeUtm`: If `true`, the plugin finds the standard UTM parameters from either the URL or the browser cookie and set them as user properties.
 This sets `utm_source`, `utm_medium`, `utm_campaign`, `utm_term`, and `utm_content` as well as `initial_utm_source`, `initial_utm_medium`, `initial_utm_campaign`, `initial_utm_term`, and `initial_utm_content` as user properties for the user.

 UTM parameters are captured once per session by default and occur when the user loads your site and the Amplitude SDK for the first time.
-When the SDK detects that it should start a new session, it will pull the UTM parameters available at the time.
+When the SDK detects that it should start a new session, it pulls the UTM parameters available at the time.
- Those UTM parameters will be set as user properties that will persist for all user events going forward.
+ Those UTM parameters are set as user properties that persist for all user events going forward.
 However, initial UTM parameters are captured only once for each user via a `setOnce` operation.

-## Cross-Domain Tracking
+## Cross-domain tracking

 By default, the Shopify App automatically tracks anonymous behavior across two different domains.
 Anonymous users are identified by their Device IDs which must be passed between the domains.
 For example: